wesovilabs/exkorpion/README.md

 As was mentioned on the above Exkorpion is mainly oriented to a bdd syntax:

-**Scenario**:  A scenario is composed by a set of tests to check a functionality of our software works as expected.
+**Scenario**:  A scenario groups multiple cases that test a functionality works as expected.

   - Better documentation for other developers.
   - Test are better organized and structured
   - Working under an agile methodology we can match scenarios to acceptance criteria

 Below you can find some very basic examples of how to use  **Exkorpion**